jameshughes89/cs102/src/site/assignments/maze-solver-too/maze-solver-too.rst

 A priority queue is going to help with the implementation of the A* algorithm.
-`Feel free to read up on priority queues <https://en.wikipedia.org/wiki/Priority_queue>`_, but in short, a priority queue is a queue with a twist --- whenever you dequeue something, you get the element with the most important priority.
-In other words, you enqueue and dequeue things, but the order they come out is based on the priority value, not the standard FIFO of a regular queue.
+`Feel free to read up on priority queues <https://en.wikipedia.org/wiki/Priority_queue>`_, but in short, a priority queue is a queue with a twist --- whenever dequeuing something, the element with the most important priority is returned.
+In other words, the order the elements are removed is based on the priority value, not the standard FIFO of a regular queue.

-An example of this is triage at an emergency room: you may have arrived at the emergency room with a bad cut earlier than the person with a giant crack in their skull, but they will get seen before you given the severity of their injury.
+An example of this is triage at an emergency room: someone may have arrived at the emergency room with a bad cut earlier than the person with a giant crack in their skull, but they will get seen before given the severity of their injury.

 Notes About Your Implementation
 -------------------------------

-* You may find the regular ``LinkedQueue`` a good reference for starting
+* The regular ``LinkedQueue`` may provide a good reference
 * Have priority values that are lower be considered "more important" (lower values get dequeued first)
 * Given the definition, all that matters is that when something gets dequeued, it has the most important priority

-    * Do you write your enqueue such that you search for the correct insertion spot (:math:`O(n)`) and then always dequeue from the front (:math:`O(1)`)?
+    * Enqueue with a linear search for the correct insertion spot (:math:`O(n)`) and then always dequeue from the front (:math:`O(1)`)?
-    * Or have your enqueue always append to the end (:math:`O(1)`) and do a linear search for the most important priority on the dequeue (:math:`O(n)`)?
+    * Or enqueue always append to the end (:math:`O(1)`) and do a linear search for the most important priority on the dequeue (:math:`O(n)`)?
-    * I suggest you go with the former --- have the enqueue find the correct spot to add the element, and have the dequeue simply remove from the front
+    * the former is suggested --- have the enqueue find the correct spot to add the element, and have the dequeue simply remove from the front

-* I provided an already complete ``equals`` and ``hashCode`` method for the ``LinkedPriorityQueue``
+* An already complete ``equals`` and ``hashCode`` method for the ``LinkedPriorityQueue`` class is provided

     * Leave these alone

-    * Equals can be very difficult to write for collections, and this will help with testing
-* I provided a complete ``PriorityNode`` class contained within the ``LinkedPriorityQueue`` class
+* A complete ``PriorityNode`` class contained within the ``LinkedPriorityQueue`` class is provided

     * Leave this alone

 Implementing the Class
 ----------------------

-In order to complete the ``LinkedPriorityQueue``, you will need write a constructor and implement all the required methods:
+* In order to complete the ``LinkedPriorityQueue``, write a constructor and implement all the required methods:

     * ``void enqueue(T element, int priority)``
     * ``void enqueue(T element)``
     * ``T dequeue()``